Representable/representable/docs/docs/server.md

 ### 1. Check that your virtual environment is activated

+From the terminal, you should see the name of your virtual environment at the beginning of each line.
+For example, if you made your virtual environment under the name venv it should appear as `(venv) <computer-name>:representable <user-name>$`.
 If you haven't created your virtual environment, please return to the [previous docs page](doc1).

 ### 2. Check that you've installed requirements